VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Experiment

-\subsubsection{Scalability in 1-Query-\texorpdfstring{$N$}{N}-Images}
+\subsubsection{Scalability in 1-Query--\texorpdfstring{$N$}{N}-Images}

-We evaluate the scalability of VIRO in a 1-query-$N$-images setting, where a single query is used to localize a target across multiple $N$ images.
-This scenario is crucial for real-world applications such as robotic visual search.
+We evaluate the scalability of VIRO in a 1-query-$N$-images setting---a crucial scenario for real-world applications like robotic visual search.
 As shown in Figure~\ref{fig:scalability}, VIRO and ViperGPT demonstrate exceptional scalability.
-Due its decoupled architecture, the program generation (pre-execution) is performed only once per query, \textit{i.e.}, $T_{\text{total}}=T_{\text{pre-execution}}+N\times T_{\text{execution}}$.
-In contrast, methods like HYDRA and NAVER entangle these stages, forcing program regeneration for each image.
-Their total time is calculated as $T_{\text{total}}=N\times T_{\text{pre-execution}}+N\times T_{\text{execution}}$, leading to a non-linear growth in processing time that is impractical for large-scale tasks.
-This result highlights the critical advantage of our decoupled design for achieving low-latency visual reasoning at scale.
+Due to its decoupled architecture, the program generation is performed only once per query, \textit{i.e.}, $T_{\text{total}}=T_{\text{pre-execution}}+N\times T_{\text{execution}}$.
+In contrast, entangled methods like HYDRA and NAVER force program regeneration for each image, \textit{i.e.}, $T_{\text{total}}=N\times T_{\text{pre-execution}}+N\times T_{\text{execution}}$.
+This severe computational overhead makes them impractical for large-scale tasks, highlighting the critical advantage of our decoupled design for low-latency visual reasoning.